X-Y56/Genotypic-diversity-and-ontogenetic-allometry/README.md

-# Soil Legacies of Genotypic Diversity Promote Plant Performance by Mediating Ontogenetic Allometry
+# Soil legacies of genotypic diversity reshape developmental timing and ontogenetic allometry

 This repository contains the code and data for the manuscript:
-**“Soil legacies of genotypic diversity promote plant performance by mediating ontogenetic allometry.”**
+**“Soil legacies of genotypic diversity reshape developmental timing and ontogenetic allometry.”**

 ---